HKang42/HKang42.github.io/_posts/2020-03-05-COVID-19 Visualization Project.md

 ![COVID_3](/img/COVID_3.jpg){: .center-block :}

 As we can see, the graph for cases outside China looks much less extreme.
 In fact, it looks like the beginning of the graph for China's cases.
 This is consistent with our statement earlier about the world graph mirroring China's with a time delay.
+So to answer our question of how far the virus will actually spread, our graphs suggest that it will continue to spread for some time, but if we take proper safety measures it will eventually level off.

 &nbsp;